google/santa/docs/introduction/binary-authorization-overview.md

         `execve()` the same `vnode_id`, santa-driver will have that thread wait for the in-flight decision from santad.
 All subsequent `execve()`s for the same `vnode_id` will use the decision in the cache as explained in #2, until the cache is invalidated.
-See the [santa-driver.md](../details/santa-driver.md) document for more details
-        on the cache invalidation.
     *   If the executing file is written to while any of the threads are waiting for a response the `ACTION_REQUEST_BINARY` entry is removed, forcing the decision-making process to be restarted.